 Prepare your topping first

-The best way to save time is cooking with 2 to 3 pans over different burners.
+If you are looking to save time you should use 2 or 3 pans over different burners, this will drastically increase your crepe making speed!
 If you haven’t made crepes before start with 1 pan and work yourself up when you feel comfortable.

 - 500 ml Almond milk Sweetened